awsdocs/amazon-ec2-user-guide-windows/doc_source/UsingAWSmp.md

 ### AWS CloudFormation stacks<a name="awsmp-cfn-stacks-view"></a>

-Shows the health state of all the AWS CloudFormation stacks for a particular AWS account from all regions\.
+Shows the health state of all the AWS CloudFormation stacks for a particular AWS account from all Regions\.

 ![\[AWS CloudFormation stack state view\]](http://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/images/cloudformation_stack_view-2.png)